DJBarnes/django-dump-die/README.md

 Default: ```None```<br>
 By default, the tool uses the Solarized color scheme.
 If you want full control over the color theme and would like to define your own, here is where you do that.
 The format is in dictionary format and needs to follow the same format.
 In the sample below, ```<value>``` should be a string hexcode for a color with the hash symbol included.
 <br>

 **EX:** ```#FF88CC```.

+---
+:information_source: **NOTE**
+Not all values need to be included.
+Any excluded values will fall back to a default.
+Feel free to only include the values you wish to modify.

+---

 ```python
 DJANGO_DD_COLOR_SCHEME = {
     'light': {